UniSE: A Unified Framework for Decoder-Only Autoregressive LM-Based Speech Enhancement: METHODOLOGY

 \section{METHODOLOGY}

-An overview of the proposed UniSE is illustrated in Fig.~\ref{fig:architecture}, comprising WavLM with adapter to extract continuous speech feature, a discrete speech codec to produce discrete tokens and reconstruct waveforms and a decoder-only LM backbone to model conditional probability.
+Fig.~\ref{fig:architecture} illustrates the UniSE framework, comprising: (1) a pre-trained WavLM model with a trainable adapter for continuous speech feature extraction; (2) a discrete speech codec for tokenization and waveform reconstruction; (3) a decoder-only language model (LM) backbone for autoregressive (AR) conditional modeling; and (4) a DPO fine-tuning framework for perceptual quality enhancement.